Dan Barton: Career

 In his later years, Barton was highly in demand as a voice-over talent.
 He narrated documentaries, worked in commercials and provided the voices for many characters in video games.
 He also spent several years recording books for the blind for The Braille Institute.
 He was the spokesman for Northrup Aviation for twelve years and did voice-over work for companies such as Coca-Cola, Kelloggs, Microsoft and Nike.
 Barton also was the voice in many political campaign commercials, including prominent Republicans Arnold Schwarzenegger and Elizabeth Dole, despite his own position as a lifelong Democrat.

 Death

-On December 13, 2009, Dan Barton died in Sherman Oaks, California, at the age of 88 from heart failure and kidney disease.
+On December 13, 2009, Barton died in Sherman Oaks, California, at the age of 88 from heart failure and kidney disease.